Hall coefficient in the ground state of stripe-ordered La_2-x_Ba_x_CuO_4_ single crystals

-In this Letter, $R_{\rm H}$ in the charge stripe-ordered state is investigated in La-214 cuprates with various values of $p$.
-It has been found for the first time, to our knowledge, in LBCO with $x=0.08-0.12$ and LNSCO with $x=0.12$ that the behavior of $R_{\rm H}$ including the sign at low temperatures exhibits a significant dependence on $p$.
+In this Rapid Communication, $R_{\rm H}$ in the charge stripe-ordered state is investigated in La-214 cuprates with various values of $p$.
+It has been found in LBCO with $x=0.08-0.12$ and LNSCO with $x=0.12$ that the behavior of $R_{\rm H}$ including the sign at low temperatures exhibits a significant dependence on $p$.
 That is, $R_{\rm H}$ for $x=0.10-0.12$ undergoing the phase transition to the TLT phase markedly decreases with decreasing temperature below $T_{\rm d2}$.
 Moreover, a sign change of $R_{\rm H}$ is observed at low temperatures for $x=0.10$ and the absolute value of the negative $R_{\rm H}$ decreases with increasing $x$, followed by almost zero for $x=0.12$ where the charge stripe order is completely stabilized.
 These results indicate that $R_{\rm H}$ is zero in the ground state of the charge-spin stripe order at $x \sim 1/8$ and that $R_{\rm H}$ becomes negative in the less-stabilized state of the charge stripe.
 It appears that there exists a close correlation between the stability of the charge stripe order, the sign of $R_{\rm H}$ and the topology of the Fermi surface discussed later.

 Single crystals of LBCO with $x=0.08$, 0.10, 0.11, 0.12 and LNSCO with $x=0.12$ were grown by the traveling-solvent floating-zone method.
-The detailed procedures are described elsewhere.~\cite{ada-prb,ada-prbmag} The composition of each crystal was analyzed by the inductively-coupled-plasma analysis.
-For LBCO and LNSCO with $x=0.10-0.12$, the charge stripe order is formed at low temperatures below $T_{\rm d2}$,~\cite{tranquada,fujita,fujita-physc} while it is not for LBCO with $x=0.08$.~\cite{fujita-physc} Both $R_{\rm H}$ and the ab-plane electrical resistivity, $\rho_{\rm ab}$, were measured by the standard ac six-probe method in magnetic fields parallel to the c-axis up to 9 T, using a commercial apparatus (Quantum Design, PPMS).
-Both temperature and magnetic-field dependences of the Hall voltage were measured, resulting in good agreement of values of $R_{\rm H}$ each other.
+The detailed procedures are described elsewhere.~\cite{ada-prb,ada-prbmag} The composition of each crystal was analyzed by the inductively coupled-plasma (ICP) analysis.
+For LBCO and LNSCO with $x=0.10-0.12$, the charge stripe order is formed at low temperatures below $T_{\rm d2}$,~\cite{tranquada,fujita,fujita-physc} while it is not for LBCO with $x=0.08$.~\cite{fujita-physc} Both $R_{\rm H}$ and the ab-plane electrical resistivity, $\rho_{\rm ab}$, were measured by the standard ac six-probe method in magnetic fields parallel to the c-axis up to 9 T, by using a commercial apparatus (Quantum Design, PPMS).
+Both temperature and magnetic-field dependences of the Hall voltage were measured, resulting in good agreement of values of $R_{\rm H}$ with each other.